Audubon Shoplifting Lawyers

 - When an individual intentionally tries to undervalue the price of the merchandise in order to remove the merchandise from the store for less than its full value

 Charged with shoplifting in New Jersey?
 Think you were wrongly accused?
 Let us help.
-Schedule a free consultation with a criminal defense attorney at Aydelotte & Scardella Law LLC.
+Schedule a free consultation with the dedicated Audubon Shoplifting Lawyers at Aydelotte & Scardella Law LLC.

 New Jersey Shoplifting Penalties Are Based On the Monetary Value Of the Stolen Merchandise